Drug War (2012).

 The film’s epilogue, like the prologue, centers on Timmy in extremis.
-In prison he’s strapped down for lethal injection and babbling the name of every dealer he knows, hoping somehow to save himself from execution.
+In prison he’s strapped down for lethal injection while he babbles the name of every dealer he knows, hoping somehow to save himself from execution.
 He fails.

 Perhaps the most memorable image in the film’s final moments comes a bit earlier, at the end of the gun battle.
 Timmy brutally finishes off Captain Zhang, only to discover that Zhang has handcuffed his wrist to Timmy’s ankle.
 Timmy is captured frantically dragging Zhang’s corpse around the street, fulfilling Zhang’s warning after the ill-fated factory raid: “Live or die, I’ll be with you.”

 Within this broad movement toward giving Timmy his punishment, at horrendous cost to the forces of law, To and Wai have built fine-grained scenes that swerve the conventions of cop movies in typical Milkway directions.
 The chief example involves large-scale repetition.
 During the first section, Zhang goes undercover, pretending to be a gang member.
 The subterfuge is given a twist: Zhang impersonates Li Suchang in his meeting with HaHa, then he impersonates HaHa in his meeting with Suchang.
 Once more a Milkyway film finds tricky drama in symmetry and doubling.